nolanhergert/HeadlightBlocker/README.md

   * This shouldn't be a thing: "If oncoming traffic lights are too bright or blinding, focus eyes toward the edge of the road."
      * It's painful for your rods/cones to over expose.
 Since the light source is small, usually your iris won't dilate much either.
      * It takes time for your eyes to dilate again, especially if you are older.
+  * "Can’t comment on other parts of the country, but in California it’s pretty much mandatory to wear sunglasses during sunny days.
+Which is most of them.
+The concrete is white and quite blinding in the sunlight.
+I keep spares in the car just incase, simply can’t drive without them."
   * NHSTA dataset (what does it say??): [https://www.nhtsa.gov/file-downloads?p=nhtsa/downloads/CRSS/2021/](https://www.nhtsa.gov/file-downloads?p=nhtsa/downloads/CRSS/)

 ## Target Customers